At a glance

 - Disadvantages: Cash back doesn’t always credit; coupon codes don’t always work; cash-back offers are not always competitive

 These days, there are plenty of ways to save money when shopping online.
 There’s a wide variety of mobile coupon apps that make cutting costs with couponing immensely accessible.
-Similarly, popular browser shopping extensions like Rakuten and Capital One Shopping make it incredibly easy to earn cash-back rewards and find the best deals online.
+Similarly, popular browser shopping extensions like Rakuten and Capital One Shopping make it incredibly easy to earn rewards and find great deals online.

 One money-saving platform that’s growing rapidly in popularity is Honey.
 If you want to effortlessly save money when shopping online and to earn cash-back rewards, this free browser extension is worth installing.